 The Corman Park campus officially opened in September 2007.
 The campus is located approximately 10 kilometres north of the city of Saskatoon and about one kilometre east of Martensville and covers 70 acres.

-The campus features two residential units (May House and Welke House); the Ellen Gunn Education Centre; and the Tim Young Administration Building.
+The campus features two group homes (May House and Welke House); the Ellen Gunn Education Centre; and the Tim Young Administration Building.
 In addition, there is an outdoor hockey rink and basketball court located on campus.

-There are two residential units (Alex Guy House and Klassen House) and one in-town residential unit in Prince Albert (Matheson House), all of which provide residential and clinical treatment services for the youth.
-The Buckland campus boasts the Donalda Hansen Centre for Equine Assisted Therapy, which is home to the Equine Assisted Learning program and the Hansen Education Centre.
+There are two group homes (Alex Guy House and Klassen House) and one in-town unit in Prince Albert (Matheson House), all of which provide group living and clinical treatment services for the youth.
+The campus also has an emergency receiving unit (Flegel House).
+The Buckland campus is also home to the Hansen Education Centre.
 Recreational amenities include a hockey rink, soccer field, basketball courts, playground, and the Outdoor Adventure Program.